MMahdiGhaioumi/MMahdiGhaioumi/README.md

 ## 👨‍💻 About Me

 I'm a **Backend Developer** passionate about computers and programming.

-I enjoy understanding how things work, exploring new ideas, and turning what I learn into something practical.
+I enjoy understanding how things work, exploring new ideas, and building practical solutions.
+Always learning, experimenting, and looking for better ways to build.

 ---